For Optometry Compliance in Wales

 Pharmaceutical Non-Hazardous

-Clinical pharmaceutical/medicinal waste (non-cytotoxic and non-cytostatic) must be disposed of in blue-lidded containers.This could comprise out of date minims (such as dilation drops, anaesthetic drops, irrigating solutions etc.) and fluorets (such as fluorescein strips/dyes).
+Clinical pharmaceutical/medicinal waste (non-cytotoxic and non-cytostatic) must be disposed of in blue-lidded containers.This could comprise of out of date minims (such as dilation drops, anaesthetic drops, irrigating solutions etc.).
 This waste stream is classified under EWC 18 01 09 and must be disposed of via clinical waste incineration, in line with WHTM 07-01.
 It should be noted that empty plastic saline solution pods or empty contact lens plastic bottles can be recycled with other plastic waste.

 CONTACT US